phillipalexander/ghi/Readme.md

     ```
   1. start hacking!

-## Installation
+## Normal Installation

-To install ghi from npm, run:
+If you're not insterested in contributing right now, just use npm to install ghi:

 ```
 $ npm install -g ghi